How can we help?

 The C on the Card, Concealed or Closed and Definition (Article ID 144)

 Abstract: We often hear players refer to the letter “c” displayed to the right of a hand on the NMJL card as a “closed” hand.
-The proper term is a “concealed” hand however, there is no penalty for using the term “closed.”
-Incidentally, some players refer to the “x” hands as “open” hand .
-The property term for this type of hand is “exposed”.
-It is acceptable to use the term closed for concealed and open for exposed with no penalty incurred.
+The proper term is a “concealed” hand.
+Similarly, some players refer to the “x” hands as an “open” hand.
+The proper term is “exposed”.

 Question from a player: Sometimes, I hear players refer to a hand with a “c” to the right of it as a closed hand.
 Is it okay to say closed, or do I have to say concealed?
 I noticed on the back of the card it shows, concealed.

-Resources: Mah Jongg Made Easy, pg.
-12, Choosing a Hand, Back of National Mah Jongg League Card.
+Resources: Mah Jongg Made Easy (2020 page 12); Choosing a Hand, back of National Mah Jongg League Card.